kojiromike/magento-retail-order-management/docs/INSTALL.md

 <ol>
 <li>Log in to your Magento server as a user with ownership of the Magento file system.</li>
-<li>Navigate to app/etc in your Magento install and copy the eb2c.xml.sample file into eb2c.xml.</li>
+<li>Navigate to app/etc in your Magento install and copy the rom.xml.sample file into rom.xml.</li>
-<li>Edit eb2c.xml, including the following information:
+<li>Edit rom.xml, including the following information:
 <table>
 <thead>
 	<tr><th>Element</th><th>Subelement</th><th>Default value</th><th>Valid values</th></tr>